Vitty85/WagicSyntaxPlugin/README.md

 The Wagic Primitives Syntax Plugin for Notepad++

 ## Usage
-The Plugin starts enabled, but you can disable it by using the plugin menu choice "Disable Online Syntax Check"
+The Plugin starts enabled by deafault, but you can disable it by using the plugin menu choice "Disable Online Syntax Check"

-If the Plugin is disabled, you can activate it by using the plugin menu choice "Enable and Perform Current Line Syntax Check"
+When the Plugin is disabled, you can activate it by using the plugin menu choice "Enable and Perform Current Line Syntax Check"

 The Plugin will automatically detect keywords, triggers, zones, macros and constants and it will highlight them using different colors:
 - Blue style for keywords